 How do I get a library card?

-The Library participates in California's Universal Borrowing Program, which means that any California resident who has acceptable ID is eligible for an Arcadia Library card.
+The Library participates in California's Universal Borrowing Program, which means that any California resident who has a valid government issued ID is eligible for an Arcadia Library card.
 To obtain your card we ask you to bring a picture ID with proof of your California residency, such as a California driver's license or California identification card with current address.
-If the address is crossed out, one other form of identification validating your current address, or mail not older than thirty days, must be presented.
+In addition, one other form of address verification not older than thirty days must be presented, in order to receive full library privileges.
 A post office box number is acceptable when validated by two pieces of current mail, with one piece of mail or identification having the permanent home address.
-For information on other acceptable forms of identification, please contact Circulation at (626) 821-5571.
+For information on other acceptable forms of identification, please contact Account Services at (626) 821-5571.

 A patron without proper identification will not be issued a library card.
 Self-made identification will not be accepted.
 The patron must be present to receive a library card.